orblivion/desert-atlas/README.md

 ### Backend

-Downloaded map regions contain csv file that is imported into an SQLite database with the [FTS5 plugin](https://sqlite.org/fts5.html) for full-text search.
-Search UI works with Leaflet Search.
+Each downloaded map region contains a csv file that is imported into an SQLite database with the [FTS5 plugin](https://sqlite.org/fts5.html) for full-text search.

 * SQLite+FTS5 - included in Sandstorm application package via Debian, see below for licensing